Hacking on Mic Drop!

 You sure can!
 There are a number of different ways of accomplishing this, and it really depends on what you're looking for.

-First of all, you’ll want some kind of external hardware button.
-You can buy a pre-built solution like Stream DeckExternal link, or you can get tinkering and make your own, like this programmable USB buttonExternal link.
-You can even get really creative (like one of our users!) and build a custom hardware switch attached to a giant neon “on air” light. 🤩
+First of all, you'll want some kind of external hardware button.
+You can buy a pre-built solution like Stream Deck, or you can get tinkering and make your own, like this programmable USB button.
+You can even get really creative (like one of our users!) and build a custom hardware switch attached to a giant neon "on air" light. 🤩

 My microphone or audio input device isn't supported.
 Is there a workaround?